One of the most annoying things that occurs when woodworking is when your wood splits or cracks.

 Finally, apply linseed oil to the entire surface of your wood.

 You must apply boiled linseed oil in thin layers so the oil dries quickly and you can apply your next layer.
+Because linseed oil takes longer to dry, it’s critical to apply it in thinner layers.

 Roughly two to three layers will protect your wood, but you must let your wood dry completely so that the linseed oil finish does not appear splotchy.